 Excluded: Meals.
 We will stop at a diner / restaurant, but you can also bring packed lunch.

 If you’ve come to Iceland for the sights, the tranquility, the countryside and for relaxation, we’ve got the ultimate tour for you!
 If you want to chill out in a lagoon after a full day of sightseeing, and then head off on an adventure to search for the northern lights, this is the ‘Iceland in a nutshell’ tour.

 This day encompasses the golden circle tour of Thingvellir, Geysir and Gullfoss, as well as a Secret Lagoon swim and a northern lights tour in the evening.

 Departing from Reykjavik, the minibus will head towards Thingvellir national park.
 Thingvellir remains an important place for Icelanders, both historically and geologically, while also providing opportunities for beautiful photos for tourists.
 Following on from this is Geysir, the mother of all geysers and the original.
 You will get a chance to see the geothermal area and we’ll give you some time to capture the perfect photo of Strokkur.
 This famous hot spring spouts hot water high up into the air - sometimes up to 30 meters.
-Next up, we have Gullfoss, the golden waterfall, which welcomes us with open arms before we move on to Faxi waterfall.
+Next up, we have Gullfoss, the golden waterfall, which welcomes us with open arms.
 The Secret Lagoon is the perfect place to unwind in the naturally warm water, after a long but great scenic day of exploring the Golden Circle.
 While there, you can relax, enjoy beverages and re-energize for star gazing later in the evening, where we will pick you up once again, to track down the Northern lights.
 In the evening we will leave the city's light pollution behind us and head toward the magical ‘Auroras Borealis’ or northern lights.

 Thingvellir National Park